 - managing relationships with vendors/contracts/third parties;

-- personnel management including recruitment of personnel, and/or complying with our legal and professional obligations including checking for conflicts of interest, undertaking anti-money laundering checks and other client take on procedures.
+- for personnel management including recruitment of personnel, and/or complying with our legal and professional obligations including checking for conflicts of interest, undertaking anti-money laundering checks and other client take on procedures.

 - in connection with suspected fraud, misconduct and unlawful activity under specific Australian legislation (including the Crimes Act (Cth) 1914, Customs Act (Cth) 1901, the Rail Safety National Law);